-Name Status Description Power On Power is on Off Power is off On A successful PPP connection has been built Internet Flashing Data is being transferred over the Internet Off There is no successful PPP connection or the Router works on Bridge mode On The LINE port has connected to ISP's network ADSL Flashing The LINE port is connecting to the ISP's network Off The LINE port is disconnected On The Wireless function is enabled WLAN Flashing Sending or receiving data over wireless network Off The Wireless function is disabled LAN 1-4 On There is a device linked to the corresponding port but there is no activity Flashing There is an active device linked to the corresponding port Off There is no device linked to the corresponding port QSS On A wireless device has been successfully added to the network by QSS function Flashing A wireless device is connecting to the network by QSS function Off The wireless device failed to be added to the network by QSS function.
-Or have no QSS connection
+Name Status Description Power On Power is on Off Power is off On A successful PPP connection has been established Internet Flashing Data is being transferred over the Internet Off There is no successful PPP connection or the Router works on Bridge mode On The LINE port has connected to ISP's network ADSL Flashing The LINE port is connecting to the ISP's network Off The LINE port is disconnected On The Wireless function is enabled WLAN Flashing Sending or receiving data over wireless network Off The Wireless function is disabled LAN 1-4 On There is a device linked to the corresponding port but there is no activity Flashing There is an active device linked to the corresponding port Off There is no device linked to the corresponding port QSS Slow Flash A wireless device is connecting to the network by QSS function.
+This process will last in the first 2 minutes.
+On A wireless device has been successfully added to the network by QSS function.
+Quick Flash A wireless device failed to be added to the network by QSS function.

-After a device is successfully added to the network by QSS function, the QSS LED will keep on for about 2 minutes and then turn off.
+After a device is successfully added to the network by QSS function, the QSS LED will keep on for about 5 minutes and then turn off.